It has been more than 15 years since I sat at my first writer workshops or attended my first writer group.

 TWO: I am working to develop a routine that works for me, versatile enough to all for all the varied appointment life has dealt our household, but consistent enough that I MUST do something each day to move my writing career forward.
 I’ve learned in the past few months that what other people do with their writing day sounds good, but I truly need something that fits me.
 (So, if you happen to peruse the previous posts in this blog, you will find a series of starts and stops and “one hit wonder” tries at things that other people do.
 Since I have not followed through with consistency, you can infer that idea just didn’t work for me.)

 THREE: I am in the midst of Module One: Developing My Writing Habit in my Home Schooled MFA.
-(You can sign up for my first module here and participate or just follow my progress for this module.)

 FOUR: I am participating in two local writer groups: one is a goals group, and the other is a mixture of writing, critiquing, and learning.